dxatscale/sfpowerkit/README.md

   -n, --name=name                                         (required) Name of the sandbox

-  -u, --targetusername=targetusername                     Username for the Production Environment
+  -v, --targetdevhubusername=targetdevhubusername         (required) username or alias for the dev hub org; overrides default dev hub org

   --apiversion=apiversion                                 override the api version used for api requests made by this
                                                           command